sysirq/note/安全研究/僵尸网络/P2P.md

 or: {"id" : "<queried nodes id>", "token" :"<opaque write token>", "nodes" : "<compact node info>"}
 ```

+If the queried node has peers for the infohash, they are returned in a key "values" as a list of strings.
+Each string containing "compact" format peer information for a single peer.

 ```python
 get_peers Query = {"t":"aa", "y":"q", "q":"get_peers", "a": {"id":"abcdefghij0123456789", "info_hash":"mnopqrstuvwxyz123456"}}
 bencoded = d1:ad2:id20:abcdefghij01234567899:info_hash20:mnopqrstuvwxyz123456e1:q9:get_peers1:t2:aa1:y1:qe